Treating post-traumatic stress disorder (PTSD)

 Antidepressants can also be prescribed to reduce any associated symptoms of depression and anxiety and to help with sleeping problems.
 However, they're not usually prescribed for people younger than 18 unless recommended by a specialist.

-If medication for PTSD is effective, it's usually be continued for a minimum of 12 months before being gradually withdrawn over the course of four weeks or longer.
+If medication for PTSD is effective, it will usually be continued for a minimum of 12 months before being gradually withdrawn over the course of four weeks or longer.
 If a medication isn't effective at reducing your symptoms, your dosage may be increased.

 Before prescribing a medication, your doctor should inform you about possible side effects you may have while taking it, along with any possible withdrawal symptoms when the medication is withdrawn.